jupyter-book/jupyter-book/docs/content/content-blocks.md

 The admonition syntax above utilises the general [directives syntax](content:myst/directives).
 This is has the advantage of making it consistent with every other directive.
-However, a big disadvantage is that, when working in any standard Markdown editor (or the Jupyter Notebook interfaces), the text they contain will not render nicely as standard Markdown.
+However, a big disadvantage is that, when working in any standard Markdown editor (or the Jupyter Notebook interfaces), the text they contain will not render nicely as standard Markdown (for Markdown previews).

 By enabling extended syntax in your `_config.yml`, you will gain access to an alternative syntax for admonitions: